jbuehl/solaredge/README.md

     L = 32 bits
 All function codes and parameters must be hexadecimal numbers, without the leading "0x".
 Exactly one inverter ID must be specified with the -s option.
-After each command is sent, semonitor will wait for a response before sending the next command.
+After each command is sent, semonitor.py will wait for a response before sending the next command.
 When all commands have been sent and responded to, the program terminates.
 Use the -vvv option to view the responses.

-Commands initiated by semonitor as the result of the -c or -m options need to maintain a monotonically increasing sequence number.
-A file named seseq.dat will be created to persist the value of this sequence number across multiple executions of semonitor.
+Commands initiated by semonitor.py as the result of the -c or -m options need to maintain a monotonically increasing sequence number which is used as a transaction ID.
+A file named seseq.dat will be created to persist the value of this sequence number across multiple executions of semonitor.py.

 ### Examples
     python semonitor.py -o yyyymmdd.json yyyymmdd.dat

 Read from SE data file yyyymmdd.dat and write data to the json file yyyymmdd.json.

-    python seextract.py yyyymmdd.pcap | python semonitor.py -o yyyymmdd.json

-Extract SolarEdge data from the file yyyymmdd.pcap using seextract, process it with semonitor, and write data to the json file yyyymmdd.json.

-    python semonitor.py -o yyyymmdd.json -m -s RS232 7f101234,7f105678 -t 4 COM4
+    python semonitor.py -o yyyymmdd.json -m -s 7f101234,7f105678 -t 4 COM4

-Function as a RS485 master to request data from the inverters 7f101234 and 7f105678 using serial port COM4.
+Function as a RS485 master to request data from the inverters 7f101234 and 7f105678 using RS485 serial port COM4.

     python semonitor.py -c 0012,H0329 -s 7f101234 -d stdout -vvv -t 2 /dev/ttyUSB0